New Ontario Regulation 136: Personal Services Settings

 - Preparing Household Bleach as a Disinfectant

-The section on “Routine Practices” describes strategies used with all clients.
+The page on “Routine Practices for Personal Service Settings” describes strategies used with all clients to reduce the risk of transmission of infection.
 The strategy used will depend on the service delivered, but could include one or all of the following:

 - hand washing and hygiene